How to adapt to the IDFA changes: insights from Branch, Incipia, and Babylon Health

 A big change is coming to the mobile industry.
 Apple’s new take on in-app user tracking strives to grant the users more control over their data.
 However, the consequences of this move are already sending ripples across the entire mobile market.
 How will ad publishers adapt to these new changes?
 How will Facebook and Google respond?
 What will be the future after this paradigm shift?

 To answer these questions, we’ve organized a round table with veterans of the industry to learn their take on the upcoming changes.
+Also, ever wonder why the App Store feels so safe?
+It's all thanks to the apple app store review guidelines.

 Meet the experts